basham/swit-workshop-writing/slides.md

 - life outside of the digital product

 Notes:
 Instead of using the term "edge cases" use "stress cases."
-This emphasizes emotional.
+This emphasizes emotion.
 Consider the user's emotional state and their emotional journey while using the digital product.
 Also consider how the words they encounter in your digital product impact their life outside of that experience.